HiltonRoscoe/CDFPrototype/relational/relational.md

 ### Additional Tasks

-This task describes additional, optional tasks that can be performed to customize the DDL to meet your individual needs.
+This section describes additional, optional tasks that can be performed to customize the DDL to meet your individual needs.
 You will need to use the [ODM designs](https://github.com/HiltonRoscoe/CDFOracleDataModels) to generate new DDL.

 #### Data Type Length

-While Entity-Relational (ER) models do not require the length of the data type to be specified, a practical reality of relational databases is that data type length needs to be specified.
+While Entity-Relational (ER) models do not require the length of the data type to be specified, a practical reality of relational databases is that data type length needs to be set.
 All String types are mapped to the maximum character length allowed by the database.
 However, you will likely want to adjust the lengths to suit your needs.

 #### Subtype Engineering